fido-device-onboard/pri-fidoiot/README.md

   Time interval to check database for GUIDs with pending TO0.

-  Docker default: 300ms
+  Docker default: 300s

 - `owner_to0_rv_blob`

-  Information shared by RV to device containing network address of prospective owner.
-Device then uses this information to initiate TO2 protocol.
+  Information containing network address of prospective owner.
+Owner shares this information with RV during TO0.
+RV, then shares the same during TO1.
+Device, then uses this information to initiate TO2 protocol.

   Docker default: http://localhost:8042?ipaddress=127.0.0.1

+- `owner_api_user'

+  Username for the non-SDO REST API calls.

+  Docker default: apiUser

+- `owner_api_password`

+  Password for the non-SDO REST API calls.

+  Docker default: OwnerApiPass123

+- `owner_svi_values`

+  Path to the directory that contains default sample owner serviceinfo values.
+The filenames are used as identifiers in the database, while the actual file content is the requisite serviceinfo that is transferred to the device.
+Only used for demo purposes and should not be modified.

+  Docker default: ./serviceinfo/sample-values

+- `owner_svi_string`

+  Path to the file that contains default sample svi string that maps serviceinfo values to module names and messages.
+Only used for demo purposes and should not be modified.

+  Docker default: ./serviceinfo/sample-svi.csv

 ### Running the FIDO IoT Owner Sample